Rural Press Club of Victoria

 David Goodfellow

-David is the managing director of CBRE Agribusiness Australia.
+David is the former managing director of CBRE Agribusiness Australia.

 He is also a non-executive Director on the boards of various large agribusinesses in Australia and has a real passion for sharing knowledge across our rural industry for the benefits of the farming industry and rural communities.